-No .
-Recommendation Fair Housing Issue Addressed Time-Frame Responsible Parties Current St. Paul Actions Future St. Paul Actions City Council / HRA Direction 7F map and a second memory an Ongoing Entitlements Council Research or PED Planning should nev Consider the impacts of affordable housing Requires Place-Based are essential to address racial inequities. research impact of affordable housing and the development and public-sector investments on the Investment · · · · · · · · · · · · · · · · · · · public-sector investments on the segregation segregation or integration of affected schools. on empowering students. or integration of affected schools.
-City may This issue would require some major consider funding outside study with School District research before City and Saint Paul District Schools could take remedial action.
+No. Recommendation Fair Housing Issue Addressed Time-Frame Responsible Parties Current St. Paul Actions Future St. Paul Actions City Council / HRA Direction 7F Improve coordination with school districts.
+Concentrated Poverty Ongoing Entitlements Council Research or PED Planning should new Consider the impacts of affordable housing development and public-sector investments on the segregation or integration of affected schools.
+Requires Place-Based Investment The quality of schools has a major impact on empowering students. research impact of affordable housing and the public-sector investments on the segregation or integration of affected schools.
+City may consider funding outside study with School District